mdfnam/QnA/Leaning Classical Arabic.md

 # Learning Classical Arabic

 ## Approach for Learning
-There are two different approaches that people typically take when learning any language.
-They are:
+There are two different approaches that people typically take when learning any language:
 - **Approach 1:** Starting with speaking skills.
 - **Aprroach 2:** Starting with reading skills and then comprehending the written text.